bdickason/bdickason.com/posts/take-charge-promotion.md

 ---
-title: Take Charge of your Promotion
+title: Take charge of your promotion
 date: 2021-03-05
 description: Don't sit back and wait for a promotion.
-Gather high quality feedback and increase your iteration speed to dramatically increase the likelihood you get promoted.
+High quality feedback at a faster rate will increase the likelihood you get promoted.
 thumbnail: /static/posts/take-charge-promotion/wyld-stallyns.jpg
 layout: layouts/post.njk
 ---